PreonMoney/docs/docs/Information/Brand Assets.md

 ### Description

 The Next-Generation CDP Protocol.
-Powered by its native $STAR stablecoin and $PREON utility token, Preon brings omnichain capabilities to the forefront of decentralized finance.
+Powered by its native STAR stablecoin and PREON utility token, Preon brings omnichain capabilities to the forefront of decentralized finance.
 Leveraging decentralized governance, Preon offers a seamless and secure borrowing experience across multiple chains.
 Experience a new level of stability, flexibility, and community-driven governance with Preon.

 ## Visual Assets